The possible removal of an unused bridge over Highway 400 was initiated during the County Commission meeting on Tuesday

 “During periods of heavy rain, water collects in that dip and has even frozen in the recent cold temperatures.
 This has caused the road to also come into some disrepair.
 It would benefit the highway itself to do some repair work on this roadway."

-Page 2 of 2 - While there are certain benefits to the bridge removal and the roadway repair, several area groups are opposing the project.
+While there are certain benefits to the bridge removal and the roadway repair, several area groups are opposing the project.

 "Those involved directly with the Rails to Trails program are concerned," began Johnson.
 "Ideally they would like to keep the bridge where it is now and convert it into a pedestrian crossing.
 However, the cost of repairing the bridge and converting it into a pedestrian crossing would be so significant that I don't think the county would even consider it a priority at this point in time."